Relintai/pandemonium_engine_docs/usage/scripting/singletons_autoload.md

 complex behavior when changing scenes, this method provides more functionality.

 To begin, download the template from here:
-:download:`autoload.zip <files/autoload.zip )` and open it in Godot.
+:download:`autoload.zip <files/autoload.zip )` and open it in Pandemonium.

 The project contains two scenes: `Scene1.tscn` and `Scene2.tscn`.
 Each scene contains a label displaying the scene name and a button with its